serena351/stardew_data_tracker/README.md

 |   ├── game.jpg # Game start screen
 |   └── website_preview.png # Streamlit app preview
 ├── .gitignore
-├── README.md # Project documentation
 ├── app.py # Streamlit app for visualising the data
-├── extract.py # Script for extracting data from the save file └── requirements.txt # Python dependencies
+├── extract.py # Script for extracting data from the save file ├── index.py # Runs above script every time save file is updated ├── README.md # Project documentation
+└── requirements.txt # Python dependencies
 ```

 ## ETL pipeline

 The data was extracted from the save file after each in-game day using an XML parser - `xml.etree.ElementTree` - in Python.
-All columns (except for the primary key) were then transformed to integers before being loaded into a Postgres database using `sqlalchemy`.
+All columns (except for the primary key and the `talked_to_today` column) were then transformed to integers before being loaded into a Postgres database using the `sqlalchemy` package.

 ## Streamlit app

 The app allows you to select certain variables to visualise over the in-game days for which data was collected.
 For example, it allows you to track earnings over the week.
-This was done for my most recent save file but can be easily replicated for other players by changing the `FILEPATH` variable in the extraction script to their own save file.
+This was done for my most recent save file but can be easily replicated for other players by changing the `FILEPATH` variable in the extract.py and index.py scripts to their own save file.
 They can then decide which database/location they want to store their data in and change the `DATABASE_URL` variable accordingly.

 [![Stardew Valley Data Tracker](static/website_preview.png)](https://stardewdatatracker.streamlit.app)